floridop/MNXB11-fairytale/fairytale.md

 retired, leaving large acres of land as a desert, and only hills here and there where populated by living creatures, biological or not.

+The ones old enough to remember told fantastic stories of oceans, where the water flowed freely and abundantly.
+Some say that they even tried to harness the power of these oceans.

 Water powered energy was a thing of the past.
 Only the unresting sun and the terrible winds were left.